Evil Existence?

 The professor responded, "Much as the concept of cold is relative and context-dependent, so the concepts of light and dark are relative and context-dependent.
 Darkness is not to be defined absolutely in terms of how much light, but also what form of light (whether at visible or invisible frequencies, collimated, polarised, or diffuse for example) may be present at given coordinates; arguably the question is even more troubled than that of the existence of cold.
 What is dark to a bee in red light, which it cannot see, might be quite clear to me, because I can see in red light.
 The bee in turn can see in near ultra-violet, which would look like darkness to me.
 If I come out of dazzling sunlight into a room that looks brightly lit to someone coming out of a darkroom, it might look dark to me until my eyes accommodated to the ambient illumination.

-It is perfectly possible to argue in proper contexts that cold and dark may exist as relationships, but not as absolutes.
-For one thing, you cannot have absolute darkness except at absolute zero, and, as I already have noted, you cannot get to absolute zero.
+"It is perfectly possible to argue in proper contexts that cold and dark may exist as relationships, but not as absolutes.
+For one thing, you cannot have absolute darkness except at absolute zero (strictly speaking, not even then), and, as I already have noted, you cannot get to absolute zero.
 You could save much of your effort and my time if you prepared your thoughts and questions more carefully in advance."

 "Professor, I think you are being unfair; you have had longer to prepare these points than I did, but in the context of your original question, does evil exist?"

-"You still have not said what you mean by existence.
-I never mentioned existence in any such context at all; the term as applied to cold or to dark, or to trees falling unheard in forests, or to clouds, or to the stool over which you trip, or the hole into which you fall, means different things.
 As I already have said of course, God, having created the world and all that is in it, including all the relationships within it, would be responsible for everything happening in it, or existing in it, including man's inhumanity to man, or beasts' beastliness to beasts.
-Whether or not nature might be evil, it seems evil as God created it full of suffering and pain — suggesting a malicious creator.
+Whether or not nature might be evil, it certainly seems to include evil in that God created it full of suffering and pain — which at the least suggests a malicious creator.
 You may have read Fitzgerald’s Rubaiyat of Khayyam:

 ‘...For all the sin wherewith the face of man